qiciengine/qiciengine-documentation/en/api/state/README.md

-# qc.StateManager
+# qc.SceneManager

 ## Description
 Downloads or loads the scene.
-This class represents a singleton object that can be accessed directly as `game.state`.
+This class represents a singleton object that can be accessed directly as `game.scene`.

 ## Variables
 | Variable | Type | Description |